danlawless/auracle/book/README.md

 7. **Your presence is your power.** When you stop managing your impact and start trusting yourself, everything changes.

+8. **Breaking the chain is possible.** You can give others what you never received.

+9. **Thriving is not betrayal.** You are allowed to build a beautiful life.

 ---

 ## The Arc